KEVIN1996420/CamIt/readme.md

 * this.statusCode = statusCode
 * export and import ErrorResponse into error middleware
 * in errorHandler res.status(error.statusCode)
-* next(new ErrorResponse) is not working in controllers
+* custom error is not working in controllers

+Async Handler
+* this removes the try catch and calling next as it is asynchr
+* create new middleware file called async
+* create new asynchandler function passing in req, res, next
+* resolve the promise and catch the req, res, next
+* catch next